devshum/devshum.github.io/README.md

 To the markup looks correct in Internet Explorer 6-8, Safari 4.x, Firefox 3.x. и iPhone 3.x.
 I included respond.js | html5shiv.min.js | selectivizr.min.js

-*The design was created just in browser without a template, this is a mix of my idea and a real miramax web-site page https://www.miramax.com/movie/pulp-fiction/
+*The design was created just in browser without a template, this is a mix of my idea and a real miramax web-site page, in this case ionicons(https://ionicons.com/) helped me https://www.miramax.com/movie/pulp-fiction/

 ![Screenshot](pulp-fiction.jpg)